- 1 What is a Debt Management Plan?

 Despite DMPs being considered flexible debt solutions, some circumstances can cause them to fail.
 In many situations, letting your DMP provider know of any issues or changes to your circumstances can help to prevent failure.

-Signs that your DMP may not be working include that you’re struggling to make your DMP payments, failing to keep up with priority debts such as a mortgage, or going without essentials such as food or sanitary products to make your DMP payment.
-DMP failure can happen for lots of reasons, but often it can come down to setting a budget that simply doesn’t work for you or missing DMP payments and letting the debt get on top of you.
+Signs that your plan may not be working include that you’re struggling to make your DMP payments, failing to keep up with priority debts such as a mortgage, or going without essentials such as food or sanitary products to make your DMP payment.
+DMP failure can happen for lots of reasons, but often it can come down to setting a budget that simply doesn’t work for you or missing payments and letting the debt get on top of you.

 As a flexible and informal debt solution, DMPs work in different ways for different people and it makes sense that lots of questions surrounding how they work.
 We’ve answered some of the most common questions below, but for more information, read our Debt Management Plan FAQ.

 Are debt management plans a good idea?